 Fredrik Backman has the extraordinary ability to capture everyday people and create the most fascinating stories about ordinary people incredibly exciting.
 A failed bank robber holds hostage a collection of people from all walks of life.
 As we spend the day with these characters in Anxious People, we learn of their fears and the things that make these people extraordinary.

 A superb story from start to finish.
-If you’re reading Fredrik Backman for the first time, you are in for an absolute treat.
+If you’re reading Fredrik Backman for the first time, you are in for an absolute treat and one of the best summer reads 2022.

 The Best Non-Fiction Summer Reads in 2022